 You can use pecorino Romano, which is the traditional cheese they use in Rome to make the dish.
 Pecorino Romano is actually easy to find at nearly any grocery store or small market.

-Still, if you prefer parmesan, the experts say that’s a totally fine substitute!
-Get the block of parmesan and grate it yourself — avoid those cans of powder.
+Still, if you prefer parmesan, that’s a totally fine substitute!
+Get the block of parmesan and grate it yourself and definitely avoid those cans of powder.
+You’ll want fresh cheese for carbonara sauce!

-The traditional carbonara recipe with no cream here also calls for pancetta, which is salt-cured pork belly.
+The full traditional carbonara recipe here also calls for pancetta, which is salt-cured pork belly.
 However, if you can find guanciale, that would be even better.
-Now, if you have a hard time finding the blocks of pancetta, you can use precut pancetta.
+If you have a hard time finding the blocks of pancetta, you can use precut pancetta.
 Ideally, you’d slice pancetta into cubes yourself, though.

 Ingredients